Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Experimental Setup

 \textbf{RQ2: How does technical debt vary across AI coding assistants?} This question compares different AI coding assistants at the commit level.
 We examine whether some assistants introduce more technical debt than others, and whether the kinds of issues they introduce differ.
 This helps us understand whether technical debt patterns are tool-specific.

-\textbf{RQ3: How does AI-introduced technical debt evolve over time?} Introducing debt is not necessarily a problem if it gets fixed quickly.
+\textbf{RQ3: To what extent does AI-introduced technical debt persist in the codebase?} Introducing debt is not necessarily a problem if it gets fixed quickly.
 The real concern is debt that persists unnoticed.
+We compare the number of issues introduced and fixed by AI-authored commits to assess the net impact.
 We study whether introduced issues remain in the latest version of the repository or disappear over time.
-We also examine whether the associated code and files are later modified, fixed, or refactored.